 The Problems We Experienced

-My final land scouting trip began as a visit to an area with rich soil, but it turned out to have a climate so cold you couldn’t even grow an apple tree.
+My final land-scouting trip began as a visit to an area with rich soil, but it turned out to have a climate so cold you couldn’t even grow an apple tree.
 The 7 hours it took to drive there turned out to be a waste of time, and I was really getting discouraged at this stage.
 Nothing I’d found was even remotely close to what I wanted to build my life around.
-I was 22 years old by then, living with my parents, and on my way back home I decided to take a detour and travel to Manitoulin Island, Ontario, Canada.
+I was 23 years old back then, living with my parents, and on my way back home I decided to take a detour and travel to Manitoulin Island, Ontario, Canada.
 I had no expectations, I just wanted to see the place.
 I’d heard of it before and it sounded interesting.
-Within five minutes of crossing the swing bridge onto the island, I knew that somewhere here was the homestead place for me.
+Within five minutes of crossing the swing bridge onto the island, I knew that somewhere here was the rural homestead place for me.
 I was right.
 The photo above is one of our fields in early winter.
 I’ve come to know each of the fence row trees very well over the last 30 years.

 The reasons for my attraction to Manitoulin back then are the same as they are today.
 This island is the most geographically diverse landscape I’ve ever seen.
 It’s the largest freshwater island in the world, and includes a refreshing balance of family farms, mature forests and over 100 clean inland lakes with lots of fish right on the island itself.
 The south shore looks like the ocean and the north shore fronts on one of the most spectacular sailing areas in the world.
 Manitoulin is teeming with deer (you can easily see 40 or 50 during a one hour evening drive in the summer), rabbits are everywhere, as are coyotes.
 There are also bobcat, fisher, bald eagles, blue birds and even trustworthy sightings of cougar.
 Also – and this has always been vitally important for me – Manitoulin is three hours drive from the nearest city, so there isn’t even a whiff of anything urban about it.
 It’s a franchise-free zone, with none of the lifestyle nonsense that kicks in when rural places are really just bedroom communities for people with city careers and lots of money.

 My discovery of Manitoulin happened on a warm day in August of 1985, and many little things surprised me about the island.
 Apple trees were one of them.
-They grew on farmsteads around the island, but also they grew wild along the sides of the road.
+They grew on farmsteads around the island, but also grow wild along the sides of the road.
 And most of the apples were more or less worm-free without care – something I’d never seen before or since.
 Any time from early August to when the snow flies in late November you can find very good apples growing wild along the sides of the road.
 That’s a picture above of typical wild apples you’ll find on Manitoulin.

-Asking price for a 100 acre Manitoulin farm without buildings back in 1985 was $30,000.
+Asking price for a 100 acre Manitoulin property without buildings back in 1985 was $30,000.
 After a few days searching I found a listing for a 91.5 acre parcel of good soil and forest for $18,000.
 I made an offer of $16,500, it was accepted, and the rest is history.
 It took all my savings to buy the land and a little bit extra from my parents, but homesteading had now moved from theory to reality.
 It was time to start thinking about building a house, but I had to do it cheap.
-In the end, Mary and I built my 2800 square foot stone house for about $35 per square foot using a lot of my own labour and local materials.
+In the end, Mary and I built our 2800 square foot stone house for about $35 per square foot using a lot of my own labour and local materials.
 That’s the place above, but that’s another part of the story for another time . . .

 Bottom line: If you’re looking to buy rural land for modern homesteading or recreation, take your time.
 The process is more challenging than it appears, and the outcome more important than you might realize.
+The good news is that some wonderful rural land is almost certainly out there for you.